<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/what-ive-learned"/>
+<link href="https://trmccormick.com/blog/measuring-impact-of-data-products"/>

 <author>